wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-an-event-handler.md

     !!! info
          The **Choreo GitHub App** requires the following permissions:<br/><br/>- Read and write access to code and pull requests.<br/><br/>- Read access to issues and metadata.<br/><br/>You can [revoke access](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-integrations#reviewing-your-authorized-github-apps) if you do not want Choreo to have access to your GitHub account.
 However, write access is only used to send pull requests to a user repository.
 Choreo will not directly push any changes to a repository.

+    Alternatively, you can connect [Choreo sample apps repository](https://github.com/wso2/choreo-samples) without authorizing the GitHub app.
+Simply copy the repository URL into the **Provide Repository URL** section.

+    !!! info
+        Authorizing the repository with the Choreo GitHub App is necessary to enable [**Auto Deploy**](https://wso2.com/choreo/docs/choreo-concepts/ci-cd/#deploy) for the component.

 7. Enter the following information:

     | **Field**             | **Description**              |